 - If your key has a room number on it, don’t leave it lying around.
 Local people may be able to recognise both what hotel the key is for and make a note of your room number, too.

 - Join tours and use drivers to get around.
 Read reviews online, ask other travellers, talk to your accommodation staff and find trusted people and companies to use.
-A tour is a great idea since you get to travel Jamaica safely, meet people, and learn more about the country whilst you’re at it.

-Is Jamaica safe to travel for families?
+Is Jamaica Safe to travel for families?

 Is it safe to drive in Jamaica?
-Getting around Jamaica.

 Is Uber safe in Jamaica?

-Are taxis safe in Jamaica?
+Are Taxis safe in Jamaica?

-Is public transportation in Jamaica safe?
+Is public transport in Jamaica safe?

+Besides Taxis, your only option for public transport are buses.
+These are super cheap, but they can get quite sketchy when overfilled.
+As long as you watch your belongings carefully, you’ll be fine.
 Kingston has a fleet of yellow buses that connect the city and have very cheap fares.
 Smaller private buses called coasters connect all over every town and village.
 They’re licensed and like taxis, they’ve got red license plates with ‘PPV’ on them, or ‘JUTA’ (just for tourists).